AstroKeaton/SLICE/README.md

 ## How to Install
-# DO NOT TRY TO PIP INSTALL
+# DO NOT TRY TO DO A REGULAR PIP INSTALL

 ### Required packages